-The first lesson I learned on a modern, moving light console was how to patch fixtures.
+The first lesson I learned on a modern lighting console was how to patch fixtures.
 And if you use pretty much any modern software or console, you’re going to run into this!

 The 2nd lesson I learned was how to set fixture numbers.
 I quickly was immersed in to the world of efficiency as I learned the value of the fixture number and how it could correlate to my plot and paperwork.
 It was all starting to make sense….